 \subsection{Language Models using Numeric Job Titles}

 One key difference between LLMs and baseline models, besides the number of parameters, is that the LLMs have an understanding of textual data.
-This section examines whether LLMs' performance is driven by their rich, deep neural network architecture or their advanced understanding of the meaning of jobs based on textual data.
+This section examines whether LLMs' performance is driven by their rich, deep neural network architecture or their advanced understanding of the meaning of occupations based on textual data.
 To do so, we create an alternative prediction space with ``numeric job titles'' only.
-We assign each occupation $y \in \mathcal{Y}$ a randomly chosen numeric job titles (in contrast to their original literal job title) from \texttt{job\_000}, \texttt{job\_001}, ....(e.g., \texttt{Cashiers} is mapped to \texttt{job\_045}); all numeric job titles have three digits.
+We assign each occupation $y \in \mathcal{Y}$ a randomly chosen numeric job title (in contrast to their original literal job title) from \texttt{job\_000}, \texttt{job\_001}, ....(e.g., \texttt{Cashiers} is mapped to \texttt{job\_045}); all numeric job titles have three digits.
 Then, we replace all original literal job titles in the text representation with their corresponding numeric job titles, denoted as $\texttemplate^\text{(numeric)}(x_{i, \leq t},y_{i, < t})$.
-Appendix \ref{sec:appendix-numerical-job-titles} provides an example of career history text representations with numeric job titles.
+Online Appendix \ref{sec:online-appendix-numerical-job-titles} provides an example of career history text representations with numeric job titles.

-For each survey dataset, we fine-tune the Llama-2-7B model using the training corpus with numeric job titles only, and denote that fine-tuned model as FT-7B-NUMERIC; then, we compare FT-7B-NUMERIC to FT-7B fine-tuned on corresponding training split of a single survey data.
+For each survey dataset, we fine-tune the Llama-2-7B model using the training corpus with numeric job titles only, and denote that fine-tuned model as FT-7B-NUMERIC; then, we compare FT-7B-NUMERIC to FT-7B fine-tuned on the corresponding training split of a single survey data.
 While evaluating performance, we use the conditional probability of numeric job titles assigned by the LLM.
-For example, the predicted conditional probability of the next job being cashier is $P_\text{LLM}(\texttt{job\_045} \mid \texttemplate^\text{(numeric)}(x_{i, \leq t},y_{i, < t}))$ instead of $P_\text{LLM}(\text{Cashier} \mid \texttemplate(x_{i, \leq t},y_{i, < t}))$, where historical jobs are also replaced with job titles.
+For example, the predicted probability of the next occupation being cashier is $P_\text{LLM}(\texttt{job\_045} \mid \texttemplate^\text{(numeric)}(x_{i, \leq t},y_{i, < t}))$ instead of $P_\text{LLM}(\text{Cashier} \mid \texttemplate(x_{i, \leq t},y_{i, < t}))$, where historical occupations are also replaced with numbers.

 Table \ref{tab:numeric-7B} shows the performance of FT-7B-NUMERIC, which performed much worse than the FT-7B model using literal job titles.
-Our results indicate that an important contributor to the LLM's performance comes from LLM's prior knowledge about occupations; using numeric job titles disassociates this knowledge from the prediction task and hurts performance significantly.
+Our results indicate that an important contributor to the LLM's performance comes from the LLM's ability to use the textual content of the occupation title to make predictions; using numeric job titles disassociates this knowledge from the prediction task and hurts performance significantly.